A comparison of three ways to measure time-dependent densities with quantum simulators: Methods

-\emph{Qubit Encoding.}--- To implement the evolution and phase estimation algorithm on a quantum computer, we need to encode the Hamiltonians into qubits.
-Jordan-Wigner (JW) transformation is a standard way to encode a fermionic system of $M$ orbitals into $M$ qubits using a tensor product of Pauli operators
+To implement the evolution and phase estimation algorithm on a quantum computer, we need to encode the Hamiltonian into qubits.
+A standard way is to use Jordan-Wigner (JW) transformation, which encodes a fermionic system of $M$ orbitals into $M$ qubits.

-With these transformations, the fermionic Hamiltonian can be encoded into qubit representations.
-Thus, the Hamiltonian can be written as $H = \sum_i h_i$, where all the $h_i$'s are in terms of qubit operators.
+With the above transformation, the fermionic Hamiltonian can be encoded into qubit representation.
+Thus the Hamiltonian can be written as $H = \sum_i h_i$, where all the $h_i$'s are tensor product of Pauli operators.

-There is not an easy way to construct arbitrary unitary operators on a quantum computer.
-In order to simulate the propagator $U(t)$, we applied Trotter decomposition.
+There is not an easy way to construct arbitrary unitary operators on a quantum computer \cite{PhysRevA.61.032312}.
+A pragmatic way to simulate the propagator $U(t) = e^{-i H t}$ is applying the Trotter decomposition.

-Each term in the decomposition above is straight-forward to simulate on a quantum computer \cite{whitfield_simulation_2011}.
+Each individual term in the decomposition above can be simulated efficiently on a quantum computer \cite{whitfield_simulation_2011}.